For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Furthermore, Mistral 7b utilizes innovative attention mechanisms like group query attention and sliding window attention.
 These techniques enable the model to focus on relevant parts of the input data more effectively, improving performance and efficiency.

-Mistral 7b architecture
+Mistral 7b Architecture

-1. Sliding window attention:
+1. Sliding Window Attention

+Mistral 7B addresses the quadratic complexity of vanilla attention by implementing Sliding Window Attention (SWA).
 SWA allows each token to attend to a maximum of W tokens from the previous layer (here, W = 3).

+Tokens outside the sliding window still influence next-word prediction.
+Information can propagate forward by up to k × W tokens after k attention layers.
 Parameters include dim = 4096, n_layers = 32, head_dim = 128, hidden_dim = 14336, n_heads = 32, n_kv_heads = 8, window_size = 4096, context_len = 8192, and vocab_size = 32000.

 sliding window attention

-2. Rolling Buffer Cache:
+2. Rolling Buffer Cache

 This fixed-size cache serves as the “memory” for the sliding window attention.
 It efficiently stores key-value pairs for recent timesteps, eliminating the need for recomputing that information.
 A set attention span stays constant, managed by a rolling buffer cache limiting its size.

 Within the cache, each time step’s keys and values are stored at a specific location, determined by i mod W, where W is the fixed cache size.
 When the position i exceeds W, previous values in the cache get replaced.
+This method slashes cache memory usage by 8 times while maintaining the model’s effectiveness.

 Rolling buffer cache

-3. Pre-fill and chunking:
+3. Pre-fill and Chunking:

 During sequence generation, the cache is pre-filled with the provided prompt to enhance context.
 For long prompts, chunking divides them into smaller segments, each treated with both cache and current chunk attention, further optimizing the process.